-The committee may consist of both private and business MRA members; however business members shall constitute no more than 33% of the total number of members making up the committee.
-In being considered for membership of the MRA committee, Private Members owning businesses trading in Melville will be considered Business members, even if not paid up as such.Any committee member with any financial or other interest in any matter being discussed or subjected to a vote shall inform the chairperson ofinterest and recuse himself or herself from any debate on and the vote on the matter.
+5.4 The committee may consist of both Private and Business members; however, Business Members shall constitute no more than 33% of the total number of members making up the committee.
+In being considered for membership of the committee, Private Members owning businesses trading in Melville will be considered Business Members, even if not paid up as such.

+5.5 Any committee member with any financial or other personal or business interest in any matter being discussed or subjected to a vote shall disclose such interest to the committee (preferably in writing) and recuse himself or herself from any debate on and the vote on the matter.
+A committee member shall further also disclose any other interest in order to avoid the perception of or an actual conflict of interest.

-The committee shall, at its first meeting, which shall be held not more than a month after the AGM, elect from among its members the following officers:
+5.6 The committee shall, at its first meeting, which shall be held not more than a month after the AGM, elect from among its members the following officers: